 A special copper alloy

-The alloy can be produced in a wide variety of production methid: sand, centrifugal and shell-mold castings, forgings, rolled sheets and plates, extruded and continuous-cast rods or tubes.
+The alloy can be produced in a wide variety of production method: sand, centrifugal and shell-mold castings, forgings, rolled sheets and plates, extruded and continuous-cast rods or tubes.
 It is used in the aviation industry, mechanical engineering, the steel industry, the marine industry, and the oil and gas, among others.
 They are also highly suitable for the use in acid environments.

-Aluminium Bronze is ideal for acidic environments
+Aluminum Bronze is ideal for acidic environments

 Acid solutions lead to a relatively fast corrosion of many alloys.
-Not so with Aluminium Bronzes.
+Not so with Aluminum Bronzes.
 This material is almost unaffected by the non-oxidizing acids.
-Aluminium Bronze is therefore characterized by its resistance to corrosion.
+Aluminum Bronze is therefore characterized by its resistance to corrosion.
 They are resistant to seawater, scaling, sour environment, erosion and cavitation, among others.
 They are wear-resistant and heat-resistant up to approximately 400° Celsius.
 These properties make the metal particularly suitable for use in sulphuric acid, hydrochloric acid or acetic acid.

 The specialized products of AMPCO®